 Knowledge and innovation

 Knowledge about fresh water is kept up-to-date with the knowledge agenda of the Freshwater Delta Programme.
-This knowledge agenda is updated annually and provides an overview of the progress and outcomes of the programmes, studies and pilot projects in the Freshwater Delta Programme.
+This agenda is updated annually and provides an overview of the progress and outcomes of the programmes, studies and pilot projects in the Freshwater Delta Programme.
 The results of studies and pilot projects are shared at knowledge days and during national and regional presentations.